 Part of the reason for CBD’s explosion onto the supplement scene in recent years is the emerging body of evidence that suggests that it is a good treatment for anxiety as well as a number of chronic auto-immune diseases.

-You may have been tempted to try some yourself – it is very safe with few known side-effects, so what is there to lose, right? – but when it comes to ordering CBD products such as oils and capsules, the jargon that you are confronted with can be off-putting to say the least.
+You may have been tempted to try some yourself – it is very safe with few known side-effects, so what is there to lose, right? – but when it comes to ordering THC and CBD products such as oils and capsules, the jargon that you are confronted with can be off-putting to say the least.

 Broad-spectrum CBD, full spectrum CBD cream, CBD gummies, oil from isolates—the list goes on, but what is the difference among these terms?